It took me a long time to find my voice

-In addition to being an artist and author, I prepare entrepreneurs + business leaders to stand out with a unique message in their market, while staying true to themselves and their vision.
-Along with my co-founder, Ryan Rigoli, we do this work as a boutique brand strategy firm called, Soulful Brand.
+In addition to being an artist and author, I help visionary leaders uncover and communicate the soul of their business.
+Along with my co-founder, Ryan Rigoli, we do this work under the name, Soulful Brand.

 I’ve been drawing since I was a kid.
 I studied writing in college.
-And after that, I studied how humans change and express themselves along the way—starting with myself.
+And after that, I became certified as an Integral Coach, studying how humans change and express themselves along the way—starting with myself.
 My graphic novels are a culmination of these talents.

 As you experience my writing, I hope you’re able to deepen your own self-understanding.

 Alexander and the Battle He Could Not Win >> (forthcoming)

 Matthew’s self-reflective graphic novel about his addiction to demonizing others.

 Matthew’s self-reflective graphic novel about his journey from boyhood to manhood.